 The state of Nova Scotia is famed for its maritime history and culture, and its capital, Halifax, is certainly no exception.
 Some of the city’s best attractions include the Maritime Museum of the Atlantic, the Citadel which was used as a naval station, Pier 21 which tells the tale of Canadian immigration and the iconic Peggy’s Cove Lighthouse.

 Once you’ve seen all the attractions, a pleasant afternoon can be had strolling around the Halifax waterfront, watching the crashing Atlantic Ocean and dining at one of the seafood restaurants.

 One of the most beautiful towns in Nova Scotia, Lunenburg is a must-visit on your Canadian road trip.

 The old town is a UNESCO world heritage site, with distinct architecture and gorgeously quaint streets.
-Some of the best things to do in Lunenburg include strolling down its colorful waterfront, hearing tales from the region at Fisheries Museum of the Atlantic and checking out some of its historic buildings.
+Some of the best things to do in Lunenburg include strolling down its colorful waterfront, hearing tales from the region at the Fisheries Museum of the Atlantic, and checking out some of its historic buildings.

 Canada is a land of extremes, and here’s possibly the first one you’ll encounter on your across Canada road trip; the highest tides in the world.
 They occur at Hopewell Rocks, which are located within the Hopewell Rocks provincial park.
-Caused by a tidal erosion, these impressive natural spectacles sit at 12-21 meters tall.
+Caused by tidal erosion, these impressive natural spectacles sit at 12-21 meters tall.
 They’re spookily otherworldly and make for some great photo opportunities!
 Within the provincial park, there are lots of other hiking opportunities.